Your school matters, we can help.

 Frequently Asked Questions

-Institutional land use refers to land that is used for institutions like schools, public museums, hospitals, cemeteries and government office buildings.
+Institutional land use refers to land that is used for institutions like schools, public museums, hospitals, cemeteries, and government office buildings.
 It is distinct in that the buildings are typically open to the public.

-The Religious Land Use and Institutionalized Persons Act is often applicable but not always.
-Land use disputes raised by local religious schools can be supported by a number of different claims, including those under the First Amendment Free Exercise clause, the Free Speech and Assembly clauses or the Fourteenth Amendment Equal Protection clause.
+The Religious Land Use and Institutionalized Persons Act is often applicable, but not always.
+Land use disputes raised by local religious schools can be supported by a number of different claims, including those under the First Amendment Free Exercise clause, the Free Speech and Assembly clauses, or the Fourteenth Amendment Equal Protection clause.

 We evaluate each claim independently to determine the best strategy in moving forward on a claim to give you the best chance of succeeding at trial.

-For more on the question of what happens when RLUIPA doesn’t apply, watch our “what if RLUIPA doesn’t apply” video.
+For more on the question of what happens when RLUIPA doesn’t apply, watch our “What if RLUIPA doesn’t apply” video.

 Our video on what to do in the case of a zoning denial is the resource you need.
 The first step is to see if there are any potential internal appeals in the zoning code.
 If there are no internal appeals available, and if the facts of your case or the language of the zoning ordinance give you the ability to challenge the denial, you can file suit in state or federal court asserting a just cause of action under RLUIPA.

-Litigation can be very difficult, and it is nearly impossible to determine up front what the overall costs might be.
+Litigation can be very difficult, and it is nearly impossible to determine upfront what the overall costs might be.
 Much of the answer depends on the response from the other side of the case.

 While we cannot tell you how much a case may cost, we can tell you, based on our extensive experience, the anticipated cost of cases moving forward.
-We understand that considering potential costs and all the other factors that go into choosing an attorney can be a frustrating process.
+We understand that considering potential costs and all the other factors that go into choosing an attorney can be frustrating.
 We will work with you to alleviate that frustration, taking the time to understand your needs so we can help you determine your budget and the scope of services that will give you the best value for your money.

 We enjoy working with clients to formulate cost-effective and creative solutions so you can make the best choice for your religious school.